Light Dark Matter Accumulating in Planets: Nuclear Scattering: Abstract

 \section{Abstract}

-The direct capture and accumulation of Galactic dark matter in astrophysical bodies can occur as a result of its scattering with nuclei.
-In this work we investigate the detailed capture and evaporation of dark matter in terrestrial planets, taking Earth as an example.
-We focus on the strongly interacting case in which Earth may be opaque to dark matter, referred to as the ``optically thick" limit.
-We investigate light dark matter in particular, addressing important dynamical processes such as the ``ping-pong effect" during dark matter capture and the heating of Earth by dark matter annihilation.
-We do this using Monte-Carlo simulations as well as detailed analytical computations, and obtain improved bounds on dark matter direct detection for both spin-dependent and spin-independent scattering, and also allowing for the interacting species to make up a sub-component of the dark matter density. \githubmaster
+We present, for the first time, a complete treatment of strongly-interacting dark matter capture in planets, taking Earth as an example.
+We focus on light dark matter and the heating of Earth by dark matter annihilation, addressing a number of crucial dynamical processes which have been overlooked, such as the ``ping-pong effect" during dark matter capture.
+We perform full Monte-Carlo simulations and obtain improved bounds on strongly-interacting dark matter from Earth heating and direct detection experiments for both spin-independent and spin-dependent interactions, while also allowing for the interacting species to make up a sub-component of the cosmological dark matter. \githubmaster